Becavalier/shdb/README.md

 # SHDB

 ## Description
-A simple and lightweight local key-value pair db for shell script, mainly for data persistence.
+A simple and lightweight key-value pair DB for shell programming.

-Please do not compare SHDB with MySQL, Redis and any other DB programs.
-SHDB is mainly used on Shell programming, it is easy and simple, only support key-value pair storing, just for shell script programming.

-## Features

-* Do not occupy any CPU or Memory resource when in idle moment.
-* Written in pure shell, lightweight and easy to use.
-* Support persistent data storing.
-* Support console mode for quick operation in REPL mode.

-## Installation Instruction
+## Instructions

 ### Installation

 Install SHDB with defualt settings:
 >* `make`

-Specify the maximum availabe storage size of SHDB:
+Specify the maximum available storage size for SHDB:

->* `make SIZE=1`
+>* `make SIZE=10`

-*Parameter `SIZE=1` means set the maximum availabe storage size of SHDB as 1MB. (the maximum size is no more than 1024MB)
+*Parameter `SIZE=10` means that set the maximum available storage size of HDB as 10MB. (the maximum size cannot exceed 1024MB)

 ## Quick Test

->* `sudo shdb test`
+>* `shdb test`

 ## How to Use